hemtjanst/trafikvader/README.md

 Parameters:

-  -id string
+  -id value
-    	Weatherstation ID to retrieve data for (default "REQUIRED") [..]
+    	station ID to query for, needs to be passed at least 1 time [..]
   -token string
     	Trafikinfo API token (default "REQUIRED")